-- 3. Although responses will vary, successful responses will reference specific examples from the policy statement, chosen to support their points, and will take into consideration the discussion of corporate policy statements in the chapter. - 4.
+- 3. Although responses will vary, successful responses will refer to specific examples from the policy statement, chosen to support their points, and will take into consideration the discussion of corporate policy statements in the chapter. - 4.
 Team Exercise: Students should demonstrate that they sought information about each organization's corporate values, code of conduct, and commitment to the environment.
-This assignment provides an opportunity for students to learn about and gain practice in citing electronic sources in a format appropriate to their discipline (APA, MLA, IEEE, etc.).
+This assignment provides an opportunity for students to learn about and gain practice in citing electronic sources.
+You can refer them to the Appendix, Part B, for guidelines on the format appropriate to their discipline (APA, MLA, or IEEE).